Virginia General Assembly

 Each year a multitude of policy issues that affect dentistry are considered and debated by the United States Congress and General Assembly of Virginia.
 These are issues that affect your livelihood in the dental profession as well as the patients that you serve.
 The Association’s legislative strength is proportional to the number of members involved.
 Strength lies in numbers!
 We encourage you to become involved in the Association’s legislative activities on a national and state level to ensure that legislators make decisions that are in the best interest of the profession and dental patients.

 Virginia Dental Association – 2017 General Assembly Session

-The General Assembly began their 2017 session on January 11th.
+The General Assembly began their 2017 session on January 11th and the session ended “Sine Die” on February 25th.
 For information on the Virginia General Assembly, please click here.

-Below are the specific items for which the VDA is advocating.
-This is by no means an exhaustive list but some of the key items on which we will be working.
+Below are the specific items for which the VDA advocated.
+This is by no means an exhaustive list but some of the key items on which we worked.
 Thank you for your support!